99ionut/AWS-Certified-Developer-Associate-DVA-C02-Study-Notes/README.md

 Signed URL process:
 2 types of signers, either a trusted key group ( recommended ) or an AWS account that contains a key pair (not recommended)
-create one of more trusted key groups, the public key is used in the URL, the private key is used by your app.
+- create one of more trusted key groups, the public key is used in the URL, the private key is used by your app.
+- When you create a signer, the public key is with CloudFront and private key is used to sign a portion of URL
+- When you use the root user to manage CloudFront key pairs, you can only have up to two active CloudFront key
+  pairs per AWS account

 Pricing:
 the cost of data out per edge location varies
 you can reduce the number of edge locations for cost reduction using the 3 Cloudfront price classes

 multiple origins:
+CloudFront with multiple origins to serve both static and dynamic content at low latency to global users
+can help access the static and dynamic content while keeping the data latency low
 route to different kinds of origins based on the content type or path
 for example /API/* requests from ALB, /* requests from S3 bucket